jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 1. A letter appears directly after the end of the video ID, for example MIRD150A and MIRD150B.
 It will detect them as two files for the same video and rename them accordingly.

 2. The old system method, where the video title has the multiple video suffix attached.
 For example, if multiple videos are denoted by a ! symbol and the video is MIRD-150!A and MIRD-150!B, the sorter will understand.

-Once the settings are good, you can double click sort_jav.py to run it.
-A box should pop up and stay open while running the script, giving you details about what’s happening.
-It will give you another message when it finishes, and hitting enter will close the program at that point.
-Alternatively you can invoke it from the command line.
-A note that this requires .py files to be associated with the Python executable file (Python.exe for most of us).

 ### Set-JAVNfo.ps1